Rediscover happiness the natural way

 Of course, the steep increase in the figures of people asking for help for anxiety and depression are not necessarily telling us the whole story about what is happening in our mental health zone.
 It may be that doctors are prescribing more freely, or that we are more willing to seek help, or that better treatments are available.

 However, if you do feel you are slithering about in a semi-permanent black hole of depression or anxiety which you can’t seem to climb your way out of, no matter how hard you try, it might be worth reviewing other approaches before automatically dispensing that prescription from the GP.
-In fact, we have never had so many natural and easily available routes to vibrant mental health.
+We have never had so many natural and easily available routes to vibrant mental health.

 If you are already taking anti-depressants or anti-anxiety medication, please remember they are strong drugs which impact on the brain chemistry so do remember to consult your GP before abandoning them.
 Cutting down drastically or stopping abruptly may trigger distressing withdrawal symptoms which might last for weeks, especially if you have been on the treatment for a long time.
 A change in the dosage has to be supervised by a medical expert to avoid panic attacks and other highly unpleasant physiological reactions that are beyond your control.